-Plantar warts are caused by an infection with the human papillomavirus (HPV) in the outer layer of skin, commonly on the soles of your feet.
+Plantar warts are caused by an infection with the human papillomavirus (HPV) in the outer layer of skin, commonly on the soles or other weight-bearing areas of your feet.

-Topical therapy.
-This method uses medications or solutions to directly attack the virus. stimulate your immune system to fight viral warts.
+This method uses medications or solutions to directly attack the virus, and stimulate your immune system to fight the viral warts.
 Your doctor may inject your warts with a foreign substance (antigen) or apply a solution or cream to the warts.

-Liquid Nitrogen treatment.
-Preferred treatment and done in the clinic with local anesthetic, this wart treatment has a faster healing time and no risk for scarring on on the bottom of the foot.
-Blister formation after the ‘cryotherapy’ is uncomfortable for 2-3 days and there are no restrictions or harm if the patient bears weight on the area (walking, standing or even running).
+The most preferred treatment, and done in the clinic with local anesthetic, liquid nitrogen application has a faster healing time and no risk for scarring on the bottom of the foot.
+Blister formation after the ‘cryotherapy’ is uncomfortable for 2 to 3 days, and there are no restrictions or harm if the patient bears weight on the area right afterward.

-Minor surgery.
-Curretage or surgical removal in an out patient surgery center can be performed if other therapy fails.
-Other devices such as electrocautery are used for larger areas and in conjuction with curretage.
+Curettage, or surgical removal, can be performed in an outpatient surgery center if other therapy or conservative treatment fails.
+Other devices such as electrocautery are used for larger areas and in conjunction with curettage.

 Order by Phone